 And, of course, he holds the ship together just long enough for everyone to escape (more on that below), somehow survives being crushed by the weight of the ship, shows up in New York harbor alive and well, is called a hero, and somehow isn’t mentioned in any newspaper accounts.
 (He also inspires the title of the sequel – I’m still debating with myself whether to even TRY reviewing that bit of insanity).

-But of course, the number one Dumbest Animated Titanic Moment is … you guessed it.
+But of course, the number one Most Ridiculous Animated Titanic Moment is … you guessed it.

 1. Everybody survives in The Legend of The Titanic